-The determination as to whether or not to use PCM, time out procedures, and/or safety equipment is at the discretion of trained staff, and exercised consistent with Turning Pointe's behavioral interventions policy and PCM procedures.
-When a student receives a period of time out or a PCM procedure is utilized, required notices will be sent to districts, parents, and ISBE concerning the incident as required by ISBE code.
+The determination as to whether or not to use PCM, time out procedures, and/or safety equipment is at the discretion of trained staff, will be sensitive to potential trauma, and exercised consistent with Turning Pointe's behavioral interventions policy and PCM procedures.
+When a student receives a period of time out or a PCM procedure is utilized, required notices will be sent to parents.